POSTS TAGGED: blackphone

 Posted October 8, 2014 at 06:00 am by TK

 When you hear about a phone that is secure and has the means to be give you control over your personal data, an Android device might not the first thing that comes to mind.
 Two companies, Geeksphone and Silent Circle, are working together to get you to associate PrivatOS (a customized version of Android 4.4.2) with security features.
 These are security features that you normally have to root your device in order to have.

 It will be exciting to see what makes this phone more secure than a Nexus device.

 The Blackphone has a nice designed and is easy to hold in your hand.
 There are no markings on the device other than the logo next to the Speaker on the back.
 I like the understated look of the Phone.
 The phone is only av. . .
 READ ON »

 Blackphone Gets Rooted, Qualcomm Security Exploits Affect Moto X, Nexus 5, LG G2, and More! – XDA Developer TV

 Posted August 15, 2014 at 07:30 am by Jimmy McGee

 The “secure” Blackphone has been rooted!
 That and much more news is covered by Jordan when he reviews all the important stories from this week.
 Included in this week’s news is the Qualcomm Security Exploit being demonstrated at Blackhat Conference and the article talking about Code Syntax Highlighting being enabled on the XDA Forums!
 That’s not all that’s covered in today’s video!

-Posted August 13, 2014 By: egzthunder1
+Posted August 13, 2014 at 02:30 pm by egzthunder1